banner

 Australian Capital Territory

-The 2024-25 Territory Budget will be handed down on Tuesday 25 June.
+The 2025-26 Territory Budget will be handed down in June.

 ACT Administrative Arrangements Orders were most recently made on 11 December 2023.